raiValek/CarND-Behavioral-Cloning-P3/README.md

 ![bright4](https://github.com/raiValek/CarND-Behavioral-Cloning-P3/blob/master/img/bright4.jpg)

 ### Using the side-view Cameras
-Since we get images of three cameras in training mode but we use only the center camera for autonomous driving, we can use the side-view cameras to increase the collected data by treating them like center camera images.
+Since we get images of three cameras in training mode but we use only the center camera for autonomous driving, we can use the side-view cameras to increase the number of collected data by treating them like center camera images.
 If the image recorded by one of the side-view cameras would be the center, the car would be to far on the left or the right.
-So we have to add or subtract an specific factor from the current recorded angle to point the car to the center of the street again.
+So we have to add or subtract a specific angle from the current recorded angle to point the car to the center of the street again.
 This approach helps massively to center the car again.
-A correcting factor of 0.25 led to a good performance.
+A correcting angle of 0.25 led to a good performance.

 ### Cropping
 Since the cameras does not see only the street but also the sky, the surroundings and the hood of the car, each image will be cropped.
 One reason for this is of course performance, training the model and predicting an angle goes much faster with smaller images.
 Another reason is not to confuse the CNN with unnecessary information.
-The goal is to get general driving model and the only parameter has to be the road in front of the car and not a lamp post next to a specific curve.
+The goal is to obtain a general driving model and the only parameter has to be the road in front of the car and not a lamp post next to a specific curve.
 Therefore the images will be cropped 64 px from above and 23 pixel from below.

+Function: `crop_resize()`

 ![not_cropped](https://github.com/raiValek/CarND-Behavioral-Cloning-P3/blob/master/img/not_cropped.jpg)